Lauren Boebert: Personal life

 Boebert lived with her husband, Jayson Boebert, in Silt, Colorado.
 They have four sons and one grandson.
-Her mother "inspired me to be a mother when I was 18 years old".
-Jayson worked in the oil and gas industry prior to opening their restaurant, Shooters Grill, and continued working in that industry even after opening the restaurant.
+She said her mother "inspired me to be a mother when I was 18 years old".
+Jayson worked in the oil and gas industry prior to opening their restaurant, Shooters Grill, and remained in the industry afterward.

 Jayson registered the company Boebert Consulting LLC in 2012 and "provided drilling services as an on-site drilling foreman" to Terra Energy since 2017.
 In her 2021 filing with the House of Representatives, Boebert reported her husband's income as a consultant for Terra Energy at $460,000 in 2019 and $478,000 in 2020.

 On May 11, 2023, Boebert filed for divorce from her husband, citing "irreconcilable differences".
 The divorce was finalized on October 10, 2023.

-On April 3, 2024, Boebert was hospitalized after feeling severe swelling in her left leg.
+On April 3, 2024, Boebert was hospitalized after experiencing severe swelling in her left leg.
 A CT scan showed a blood clot, which was successfully removed in a surgery.
 She was also diagnosed with May–Thurner syndrome.

+On September 17, 2026, a complaint was filed by David B. Wheeler of American Muckrakers, with the United States House Committee on Ethics which alleged that Boebert had sexual, and romantic, relationships with three senior staff members, district director Clarice Navarro, district chief of staff Raven Finegan, and chief of staff Jeffrey Small, and that she paid them hush money, violating the House of Representatives code of conduct.
+On social media, she denied the allegations, describing them as "false", "senseless", and "sensational."
+She also told one publication, "I'm not a lesbian or bisexual, and I have never, ever been in any inappropriate relationship, nor have I ever been sexually involved with any staff," while Navarro denied the allegations involving her as "false, defamatory, and beyond ridiculous."
+The Advocate later noted that Boebert never "directly addresses the allegations of relationships" in her social media post on the topic.